Insprill/dv-multiplayer/Lobby Servers/Rust Server/Read Me.md

 -   `ssl_cert_path` (string): Path to the SSL certificate file.
 Default: `"cert.pem"`
 -   `ssl_key_path` (string): Path to the SSL private key file.
 Default: `"key.pem"`

-To customize these parameters, create a `config.json` file in the project directory with the desired values.
-Here's an example `config.json`:
+To customise these parameters, create a `config.json` file in the project directory with the desired values.
+Example `config.json`:
 ```json
 {
   "port": 8080,